HYEONSEOK1/Beer_Catch/classification/README.md

 # Beer Catch - Image Classification

-Only how to train for image classification are provided.
+Only the way to train for image classification is provided.
 Because the classification process is included in one pipeline, it can be checked in the object detection module.

 ## Pretrained Model